 Welcome to Wrexham Season 5.
 Credit: FX Networks

-The fifth instalment of the award-winning docuseries will follow Wrexham’s transition into the English second tier, a level the Welsh club marking a return to the second tier after a prolonged absence.
-Following their extraordinary run of back-to-back promotions, the new season promises to explore the growing pressure, ambition and heart that define the Red Dragons’ rise.
+The fifth instalment of the award-winning docuseries follows Wrexham’s transition into the English second tier, marking the Welsh club’s return to that level after a prolonged absence.
+Following their extraordinary run of three consecutive promotions, the new season explores the growing pressure, ambition and heart that define the Red Dragons’ rise.

 Welcome to Wrexham Season 5: Fact File